sunniesnow/sunniesnow/README.md

 - `dist/web`, the standalone static website that is pushed to GitHub Pages, and
 - `dist/lib`, the library that is packed in the npm package.

+The build can be told what to produce:

+- `--web` and `--lib` build only one of the two (both are built by default),
+- `--minify` and `--no-minify` choose whether the output is minified, whatever the environment says; the web page is minified in production and not in development, and the library is not minified unless `--minify` is given, because minifying it is the job of the bundler of whoever consumes it,
+- `--sourcemap` and `--no-sourcemap` choose whether source maps are written next to the built JavaScript; in development they are, and they map to the sources, not to the output of Babel, because esbuild composes the source maps of Babel,
-`npm run build -- --dev` (or `SUNNIESNOW_ENVIRONMENT=development`) builds a development version of the web page: it is not minified and it busts caches with a timestamp instead of the commit hash. `npm run verify` checks the build output, including the requirement that the web bundle is parseable by Chromium 37.
+- `--dev` (or `SUNNIESNOW_ENVIRONMENT=development`) builds a development version: it is not minified, it has source maps, and it busts caches with a timestamp instead of the commit hash.

 The build accepts a few environment variables: